 28th Street Improvements Project

 28th Street is a gateway to Boulder for employees, visitors, students, and residents.
-When the 28th Street Improvements Project is completed, 28th Street will be transformed into a multimodal corridor with unique transportation, safety, aesthetic and economic enhancements.
+When the 28th Street Improvements Project is completed in 2019, 28th Street from Baseline Road to Iris Avenue will be transformed into a multimodal corridor with unique transportation, safety, aesthetic and economic enhancements.

 28th Street (Canyon Blvd to Iris Avenue)

-The following improvements will be constructed beginning in mid-2018:
+The following improvements will be constructed during a 9 month construction period:

 - a bus/bike/right-turn only lane in each direction along 28th Street;